esprit-dev/homebridge-dummy/README.md

 However, Homebridge Dummy will try to help migrate the accessory configurations to the new system to prevent you having to set them all up again in Homebridge.

+### HOOBS Users

+Homebridge Dummy now requires `customUi` for the config UI to help with migration from older versions, translations, UUID generation and some other useful tools.
+Unfortunately, HOOBS does not support `customUi`.

+If you use HOOBS your current options are:

+1. Upgrade to v1.0+ and use Advanced Mode to manually edit the JSON config
+2. Continue to use `v0.9.2` which should continue to work for the foreseeable future but won't include any of the new features
+3. Migrate your system to Homebridge which is very actively developed and has an engaged community of developers

+You may also add a comment on [this ticket](https://github.com/hoobs-org/sidecars/issues/13) to help encourage the HOOBS team to add a "sidecar" for Homebridge Dummy.

 ### Migration Flow

 ⚠️ Please make sure to restart both Homebridge Service AND Homebridge UI after upgrading to v1.0 or you will experience issues with Homebridge Dummy configuration.